TaqiAyyash/Scan_QR_Code/README.md

 then type => cordova plugin add cordova-plugin-barcodescanner Second Way: from CLI go to Path././To <ProjectName>
-then type => ojet add plugin cordova-plugin-barcodescanner dont forget to build your project when you add plugin
+then type => ojet add plugin cordova-plugin-barcodescanner dont forget to build your project when you add plugin.